-Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downhurst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/Snow/ Ice Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Downbursts and Severe Winds Jul 1999 Pill building in Concord is blown off during a storm.
+Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/ Snow/ Ice Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Downbursts and Severe Winds Jul 1999 occurred.
+The roof of the Ralph Pill building in Concord is blown off during a storm.
 The downburst was designated a macroburst (at least 2.5 miles in diameter).
-Other communities in the Central NH Region experienced damages Warner likely experienced some heavy winds, tree fall, and power lines dowr as it is located in the region.
+Other communities in the Central NH Region experienced damages West across from the Town's Transfer Station.
+Warner likely experienced some heavy winds, tree fall, and power lines down as it is located in the region.
 Mitigation Concord Terrorism/ Bomb Threats Oct 1998 1998 Oct, Oct 27 N/A On Oct 27, the lit fuse of a bomb left in the Concord Library stacks set off smoke alarms that may have saved the lives of many people.
-The individual allegedly responsible for the bomb scare left notes complaining about state government.
-A few days later, about a dozen buildings were evacuated after the New Hampshire Technical Institute in Concord received an anonymous call warning that three bombs had been placed on campus.
-This event followed the bomb scares at the Concord Library.
-Oct 27- an important Central NH Region community to Warner residents for employment and shopping AP Online, 11/01/98, NH HSEM, CNHRPC + Severe Storms and Flooding Summer 1998 Jun 12- Jul 2 of \$3.4m for all counties.
-Horne Street, Henniker Road and Parade Ground Cemetery Roads were washed out.
+The individual allegedly an important Central NH Region community to Warner residents for employment and shopping AP Online, 11/01/98, NH HSEM, CNHRPC + Severe Storms and Flooding Summer 1998 Jun 12- Jul 2 2 Heavy flooding in six counties, including Merrimack and Hillsborough Counties.
+Damages of \$3.4m for all counties.
+Several roads such as Horne Street, Henniker Road and Parade Ground Cemetery Roads were washed out.
 Lost fill was replaced as well as clearing and reshaping culverts.
-FEMA, CNHRPC, Warner Hazard Mitigation Committee + + Ice Storm of Jan 1998 1998 Jan 7- 25 1199 \$0 This ice storm was the first to test our statewide and local emergency management Warner did not apply for/receive funding.
-FEMA, US Army Corps of Engineers NH + +
+FEMA, CNHRPC, Warner Hazard Mitigation Committee + + Ice Storm of Jan 1998 1998 Jan 7- 25 \$0 This ice storm was the first to test our statewide and local emergency management FEMA, US Army Corps of Engineers NH + +

-Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downhurst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/Snow/ Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological was extensive and power failures lasted up to two weeks in some parts of the state.
+Event Year DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Vownburst Wildfire/Fire/ Inland Flood/ River/ Dam Winter/Snow/ Ice Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological in some parts of the state.
 In The Central NH Region, many lost power for over a week.
-This ice storm had severe impacts throughout most of the State, with 52 communities impacted.
-FEMA Disaster Declaration #1199, Six injuries and one death resulted.
-Damage totaled \$12,446,202.
-In addition, there were 20 major road closures, 67,586 people left without electricity, and 2,310 people without phone service.
-Warner with power outages and roads closed due to drifting snow.
-A communication tower and trees were damaged.
-Residents were without power for up to seven days. database, Warner Hazard Mitigation Committee, CNHRPC NH Mass Casualty/ Terrorism Aug 1997 1997 Aug No Five people were left dead after a series of shootings which began in Bow by a man who was angered over long simmering land disputes.
-The individual was eventually apprehended in Colebrook, NH. specifically, but this NH HSEM, CNHRPC + Flooding Feb 1997 Feb 26 , This winter flood event was likely one that impacted the Central NH Region and Merrimack County.
-Gravel roads washed out due to flooding which included West Joppa Road.
+This ice storm had severe impacts throughout most of the State, Warner with power outages and roads closed due to drifting snow.
+A communication tower Storms database, Warner Hazard Mitigation Committee, CNHRPC - NH Mass Casualty/ Terrorism Aug 1997 1997 Aug No N/A Five people were left dead after a series of shootings which began in Bow by a man who was angered over long simmering land disputes.
+The individual was eventually apprehended in Colebrook, NH. specifically, but this NH HSEM, CNHRPC + Flooding Feb 1997 Feb 26 This winter flood event was likely one that impacted the Central NH Region and Merrimack County. due to flooding which included West Joppa Road.
 The roads was closed for a whole day stranding residents.
-Warner Hazard Mitigation Committee + + Severe Storms and Flooding Oct 1996 1996 Oct 20- 23 1144 Heavy rains caused flooding in six counties, including Merrimack and Hillsborough Counties.
-Damage totaled \$2.3m for all counties.
-Warner did not apply for/receive funding.
-As Warner is within Merrimack County, it likely experienced heavy rains and possibly some flooding.
-FEMA, NH HSEM, CNHRPC + +
+Warner Hazard Mitigation Committee + + Severe Storms and Flooding Oct 1996 1996 Oct 20- 23 1144 \$0 Heavy rains caused flooding in six counties, including Merrimack and Hillsborough Counties.
+Damage totaled \$2.3m for all counties. for/receive funding.
+As Warner is within FEMA, NH HSEM, CNHRPC + +